MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-Command.md

 The command uses the **PSTypeNames** intrinsic property of all objects, which gets the types that describe the object.
 To get the **PSTypeNames** property of a net adapter, and not the **PSTypeNames** property of a collection of net adapters, the command uses array notation to get the first net adapter that the cmdlet returns.
 To get the **PSTypeNames** property of a net adapter, and not the **PSTypeNames** property of a collection of net adapters, the command uses array notation to get the first net adapter that the cmdlet returns.

-## PARAMETERS
+## Parameters

 ### -All